 You can check easements on your property by looking at the survey of your lot.

-The Metropolitan Sewer District (MSD) maintains three sewer treatment plants and collects sewer fees through the Louisville Water Co.
+The Metropolitan Sewer District (MSD) is responsible for all waste water management and storm drainage.
+It collects sewer fees through the Louisville Water Co.

 In residential areas, you are limited to one sign on each lot (excepting political signs 30 days before any election).
 While you may not place signs anywhere in the City other than on your property, signs for yard sales and the like are usually not banned so long as they are up only when the sale itself is in progress.